 Council discusses Awards and Medals at the May Council meeting.
 Voting to select awardees occurs at the meeting or soon after the meeting electronically.
 The benefit of using Council to select awardees, rather than a dedicated awards committee, is that it draws on the wider experience of the entire Council.
 Voting is preceded by an introduction from the President and/or Secretary, either verbally or in a written format, that: (i) includes a diversity statement to remind Council of their responsibility in terms of fairness and diversity issues (including impact of non-standard careers etc.); (ii) outlines the remit and selection criteria for each award; (iii) considers the impact of awardees in terms of increasing the diversity of recipients.
 Each award is considered in turn with every application considered except those that clearly fall outside of the remit.
 Normally only one candidate will be awarded in each category per year.
 However, at Council’s discretion and in exceptional circumstances more than one award in any one category may be bestowed if this is deemed appropriate.

 In normal circumstances selection of awardees is conducted by a modified form of supplemental voting, where each Council Member votes by listing their three preferred candidates in rank order (1st to 3rd).
 The candidate(s) with the most votes as preferred candidate will be awarded the award/medal.
 If there are only two candidates and they are tied the President shall have the casting vote.
-If there are three or more candidates tied, the second ranked candidates will be added to the tally.
+If there are three or more candidates and a tie, the second ranked candidates will be added to the tally.
 If the result remains tied, then the third ranked votes are incorporated.
 If the vote still remains tied the President will cast the deciding vote or (in exceptional circumstances) will ask Council to consider awarding multiple awards/medals.

 Nominations that are unsuccessful will be rolled over for a further two years, unless this takes them outside of the award/medal remit.
 The nominees will have the opportunity to revise the nomination each year by contacting the Secretary.
 After the three-year period elapses re-nomination is possible as long as the application continues to fall within the award/medal remit.